 Although wide-ranging functional characterization assays are available through ENCODE, applying this data to cancer research remains challenging.
-Biological heterogeneity among cancer types requires that cell lines studied in cancer research be optimally matched according to cancer type.
-However, well-matched tumor-normal pairs are only available for certain cancer types from among ENCODE cell lines, and most cell lines lack data from one or more key experimental assays (Fig 1A).
+Biological heterogeneity among cancer types requires that cell lines studied in cancer research be optimally matched to a particular cancer of interest.
+However, well-matched tumor-normal pairs are only available for certain cancer types from among ENCODE cell lines, and most cell lines lack data from one or more key experimental assays (Fig 1).
 Therefore, it is necessary to create biologically relevant tumor-normal pairs and to develop algorithms to learn from sub-optimally matched data.
 Another challenge arises from the heterogeneous nature of raw data collected from experimental assays.
-Data must undergo deduplication, unified processing, and proper normalization before accurate large-scale integration can be achieved.
+Data must undergo de-duplication, unified processing, and proper normalization before accurate large-scale integration can be achieved.
 Here we endeavor to provide ENCODE data matched according to cancer type, and with appropriate tumor-normal pairs, for several high-incidence cancer types.
 A detailed matching summary is provided in in Table S 1-2.